finimize/fullstack-dev-challenge/README.md

 We are keen to see how much you think is enough, and how much would go into a Minimum Viable Product.
 As a guide, elegant and simple wins over feature rich every time.

 Do you test drive your code?
-This is something we value.
-We want to see that you are familiar and able to create a build process for your code that means it is easy to build, test and run.
-Any indicator of BDD/TDD would make us smile.
+This is something we value - any indicator of BDD/TDD would make us smile.

 Although the API might be returning relatively straightforward content, please try and write the API code as if you were building something more complex.
 We would like to gain an idea of how you would go about structuring API code.